20852 customer reviews

 Château Maucaillou

-Château Maucaillou or the love of wine through the generations
+Château Maucaillou: a love of wine passed down through the generations

-Château Maucaillou owes its name to an old expression, a combination of the words "mauvais" and "caillou", referring to soils that are unfavorable for growing crops but suitable for vines.
-The vineyard is located in Moulis-en-Médoc, in the Haut-Médoc region, between Margaux and Saint-Julien.
+Château Maucaillou owes its name to an old expression, a combination of the words "mauvais" (bad) and "caillou" (stone), referring to soil that is unsuitable for crops but ideal for vines.
+This vineyard is located in Moulis-en-Médoc, in the Haut-Médoc region, between Margaux and Saint-Julien.

-Château Maucaillou was built in 1875, and its vineyard is one of the oldest in the Médoc region.
-At the time, it comprised 3 hectares of vines.
+Château Maucaillou was built in 1875 and its vineyard is one of the oldest in the Médoc region.
+It comprises 3 hectares of vines.
 Maucaillou is, above all, a family story that rhymes with passion and patience.
-Originally, the château resembled a Baroque dream, halfway between the Renaissance style and the Arcachon villa, a style in vogue in the Médoc at the end of the 19th century.
-Roger and André Dourthe, two brothers with a passion for wine, took over the estate and spared no effort to make it prosper, increasing it to 20 hectares in 1967.
+Originally, the château was like a baroque dream, halfway between the Renaissance style and the Arcachon villa style, which was popular in the Médoc at the end of the 19th century.
+Roger and André Dourthe, two brothers with a passion for wine, arrived on the estate and spared no effort to make it prosper, expanding it to 20 hectares in 1967.

 Philippe Dourthe